ViktorijaKrivokapic/tbt64Repo/README.md

-edit forked repo as user 1
+Edit forked repo as user 1